 Set apart from the town, over meanders of the Harbor river, along a raised road across a marshy expanse of creek, Distant Island was, and still just about is, a quietly beautiful enclave just enough out of town to be wild, but close enough to be part of that community.
 A part, but apart, the Meeks could find solace or company whenever they sought it, while carefully avoiding suicidal deer on the drive home.

-A looping drive of fifty houses, each with their own dock tiptoeing into the creek, Distant Island is a small kingdom shaded by trees that arch over the road as if to make a regal tunnel through the woods.
+A looping drive of fifteen houses, each with their own dock tiptoeing into the creek, Distant Island is a small kingdom shaded by trees that arch over the road like a regal tunnel through the woods.
 Up the drive, onto the porch, and inside the olive-green house, the walls were illuminated by Lila’s vivid print collection and the smell of books and good food.
 In this house, Whitman, Wharton and Faulkner vied with Little House on the Prairie, Joni Mitchell, Dolly Parton and Willie Nelson, and the girls furiously filled their journals while at least one boss-eyed Boston Terrier would be busy terrorizing seated guests or destroying elaborate table arrangements.
 Even just a few months ago at Sydney’s, her Terrier eliminated an entire wedge of Gruyere cheese in the nano-second we weren’t looking.

 “Our parents encouraged us to celebrate our community, and also to appreciate art, music, literature, and travel.
 They taught us that the place you’re from matters immensely, but that you must constantly seek out experiences far away from where you’re from in order to get a more complete picture of the world.
 Ginny became who she was because of the values our parents instilled in us.
 As for her spirit, there was never a doubt that Ginny would be confident, caring, whip-smart and devastatingly funny with Lila and Buster Meeks as parents.”